Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 Montgomery is useful, but the cleanest version of the bet is outside full PPR

-Houston traded for Montgomery on March 11, and transaction-impact.v1.json logs it as an official move from Detroit to Houston.
+Houston traded for Montgomery on March 11, and the move from Detroit to Houston is already part of the current Texans outlook.
 He is draftable right away.
 The question is how aggressive you want to be.

 In PPR, Montgomery is RB27 and 85th overall with 257.7 projected points, a projection rank of 43, and a low confidence band.
 In half-PPR he climbs to RB24 and 59th overall with 235.7 points and a medium confidence band.
 In standard he is RB26 and 56th overall with 213.7 points, again with medium confidence.